YashwanthCH18/REDDIT-FREELANCER-AGENT/Plan.md

   - Automatically engages in target subreddits (comments, light posts) to make the accounts look real.
   - Industry/domain can be pre-configured.
   - Used for future job outreach.

+- **Emergency Job Redistribution**:
+  - If a worker is unable to complete a job, they can flag it.
+  - AI reassigns or redisplays the task to other available workers.

 - **Website (Expanded)**:
   - Worker portal with job history, training modules, certificates.